-We ask all school visitors (including parents) to use the main school entrance of Building A. If school is in session, all visitors must sign in and out at the office upon entering and leaving the building.
+We ask all school visitors (including parents) to use the main school entrance.
+If school is in session, all visitors must sign in and out at the office upon entering and leaving the building.
 Visitors must wear a Trinity nametag.
 Student visitors must be approved in advance by the Principal.